Akshat0102/crypto-sentiment/README.md

 # Crypto Vote.

-A Decentralised App using Web3 Programming.
+A Decentralised App to get market sentiments for various crypto-currencies regarding their value in future using Web3 Programming.

 ## Tech Stack :computer:
 1. Solidity : Language for writing Smart Contracts.